Disney Star Adam Hicks Remains in Jail After Robbery Case Arraignment

-Adam Hicks remains behind bars and has yet to cop a plea in his armed robbery case, three weeks after his arrest.
+Adam Hicks remains behind bars and has yet to enter a plea in his armed robbery case, three weeks after his arrest.

 The 25-year-old actor, known for roles in Zeke and Luther and the 2011 Disney Channel Original Movie Lemonade Mouth, was charged with felony second-degree robbery and attempted second-degree robbery after allegedly carrying out several armed robberies in Los Angeles with a woman believed to be his girlfriend, Danni Tamburro.
 If convicted as charged, he faces a possible maximum sentence of more than 60 years in state prison.
 Bail was set at $550,000.